-Once received, data should be described and lodged at national data centres within a pre-defined time frame, and metadata must be made available online.
+Once received, data should be described and lodged at national data centres, and metadata must be made available online.

-7. Data and information management systems
+8. Data and information management systems

 As illustrated in Figure 1, information and data in support of the MEDA will be drawn from many sources.
 A management framework is needed to make sure that there is a system for tracking and managing source information for the MEDAs and the TDA, so that the information resources for the ASCLME project documents remain available and useful for the ongoing benefit of participating countries engaged in the LME process.